caowens/codepath-ios102-prework/README.md

 ### Optional Features

-- [ ] 1.
+- [X] 1.
 User can tap a button to change the color of the background view
-- [ ] 3.
-User can select on additional buttons that provide more info about the user.
-Example: more textfields, a different alert box, etc.
-- [ ] 4.
-Any stylistic changes that are not default options (Comment this here)